PROBATING AN ESTATE

 UK Law states that a Will must be filed with the Court within 30 days following a person’s death.
 An Attorney commences Probate proceedings by filing Court papers in which he asks the Court to appoint an Executor (or Administrator) to manage the Probate Estate in the Court Probate process.
+People often wonder how to get and what probate is in the UK.
 My office handles Probate proceedings throughout the State of UK.
 I can file Probate Petitions in any County Court in the State of UK.
 Typically the Court proceeding is initiated in the County where the Decedent was a resident at the time of death, or in a County where the Decedent owned Real Estate.

 The UK Probate Code provides for Attorneys fees and the fees of the Executor/Administrator of the Estate, the amount of which is based upon the value of the Estate assets.
 However these fees are not paid until the Probate proceedings are closed, are paid out of the Estate assets, and these fees must be approved by the Court prior to being received.

 The length of Probate proceedings range from a minimum of approximately 8 months to a maximum of several years.
 Most Probate proceedings can be closed out within the 8-10 month time frame if there are no legal disputes among the persons inheriting from the Estate or with Creditors of the Decedent concerning the amount of money the Creditor is entitled to be paid.

 The purpose of Probate proceedings is for the Court to make sure that all Creditors of the Decedent are paid what is owed them prior to the Heirs of the Estate receiving their inheritance, and ensuring that the proper Heirs do in fact receive their inheritance.